datastax/cpp-driver/cpp-driver/topics/configuration/README.md

 datacenter network link.
 More information about setting the consistency level can be found [here](http://datastax.github.io/cpp-driver/topics/basics/consistency/).

+### Driver Tuning

+Beyond the performance tips and best practices considered in the previous section your application might consider tuning the more fine-grain driver settings in this section to achieve optimal performance for your application's specific workload.

+#### Increasing core connections

+In some workloads, throughput can be increased by increasing the number of core connections.
+By default, the driver uses a single core connection per host.
+It's recommended that you try increasing the core connections to two and slowly increase this number while doing performance testing.
+Two core connections is often a good setting and increasing the core connections too high will decrease performance because having multiple connections to a single host inhibits the driver's ability to coalesce multiple requests into a fewer number of system calls.

+#### Coalesce delay

+The coalesce delay is an optimization to reduce the number of system calls required to process requests.
+This setting controls how long the driver's I/O threads wait for requests to accumulate before flushing them on to the wire.
+Larger values for coalesce delay are preferred for throughput-based workloads as it can significantly reduce the number of system calls required to process requests.

+In general, the coalesce delay should be increased for throughput-based workloads and can be decreased for latency-based workloads.
+Most importantly, the delay should consider the responsiveness guarantees of your application.

+Note: Single, sporadic requests are not generally affected by this delay and are processed immediately.

+#### New request ratio

+The new request ratio controls how much time an I/O thread spends processing new requests versus handling outstanding requests.
+This value is a percentage (with a value from 1 to 100), where larger values will dedicate more time to processing new requests and less time on outstanding requests.
+The goal of this setting is to balance the time spent processing new/outstanding requests and prevent either from fully monopolizing the I/O thread's processing time.
+It's recommended that your application decrease this value if computationally expensive or long-running future callbacks are used (via `cass_future_set_callback()`), otherwise this can be left unchanged.

 [`allow_remote_dcs_for_local_cl`]: http://datastax.github.io/cpp-driver/api/struct.CassCluster/#1a46b9816129aaa5ab61a1363489dccfd0
 [`OPTIONS`]: https://github.com/apache/cassandra/blob/cassandra-3.0/doc/native_protocol_v3.spec
 [token-aware]: http://datastax.github.io/cpp-driver/topics/configuration/#latency-aware-routing